Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 What if I have previously applied for a Letter of Evaluation/Dean’s Letter or submitted a Portfolio?

 The Preprofessional Advising Office does not submit previously written Letters of Evaluation/Dean’s Letters to schools on behalf of applicants.
-Individuals applying to enter health profession schools in the fall of 2024 may request that the Preprofessional Advising Office submit a packet of letters of recommendation to certain central application services.
-In order to qualify for a Letter Packet, you must submit your completed Portfolio by January 3, 2023 5:00pm ET.
-Letters of recommendation you wish to include in your Letter Packet must be received by June 7, 2023 11:59pm ET.
+Individuals applying to enter health profession schools in the fall of 2026 may request that the Preprofessional Advising Office submit a packet of letters of recommendation to certain central application services.
+In order to qualify for a Letter Packet, you must submit your completed Portfolio by the stated deadline.
+Letters of recommendation you wish to include in your Letter Packet must be received by June 10, 2025 11:59pm ET.
 Although the packet may include up to five letters of recommendation, there is no limit to the amount of letters you may have submitted to the Preprofessional Advising Office on your behalf.

-If you previously completed an application for a Letter of Evaluation/Dean’s Letter or a PAR you must complete the PAR for 2024 by the appropriate deadline.
-Previously submitted letters of recommendation need not be resubmitted to the Preprofessional Advising Office.
+If you previously completed an application for a Letter of Evaluation/Dean’s Letter or a PAR you must complete the PAR for 2026 by the appropriate deadline.
+Previously submitted letters of recommendation do not need to be resubmitted to the Preprofessional Advising Office.
 In some cases, however, you may wish to request an updated letter from a recommender.
-In addition, if you have changed your career goals (e.g. from medicine to dentistry), your old letters of recommendation may no longer be appropriate.
+In addition, if you have changed your career goals (e.g. from medicine to dentistry), your existing letters of recommendation may no longer be appropriate.
 You may also submit additional letters of recommendation.
 If you previously applied to the MMEDIC program, we recommend that you request new letters of recommendation (see question below).

 What if a health profession school requires additional letters of recommendation?

-Individual letters that must be submitted to meet a particular school’s requirements should be sent separately by recommenders to the appropriate central application service.
-This customization of letters will be necessary for health profession schools that have requirements that differ from the letters included in your Letter Packet.
+Individual letters that must be submitted to meet a particular school’s requirements must be sent separately by recommenders directly to the appropriate central application service(s).

 What if the Preprofessional Advising Office previously submitted a Letter of Evaluation or Dean’s Letter to health profession schools on my behalf, but I was not accepted?